 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: January 9, 2012.
-This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area and tagged Arlington, artisan, Artisan Confections, chocolatier, clove, dark chocolate, DC, hot chocolate, Jason Andelman, milk chocolate, pistachio, truffles, Virginia.
+This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area, Review and tagged Arlington, artisan, Artisan Confections, chocolatier, clove, dark chocolate, DC, hot chocolate, Jason Andelman, milk chocolate, pistachio, truffles, Virginia.
 Bookmark the permalink.